apache/parquet-format/README.md

     ...
     <Column N Chunk M + Column Metadata>
     File Metadata
-    4-byte offset from end of file to start of file metadata 4-byte magic number "PAR1"
+    4-byte length in bytes of file metadata
+    4-byte magic number "PAR1"

 In the above example, there are N columns in this table, split into M row